 Senate and House Considering Bills to Change Military Pensions in Divorce

 The U.S. House and Senate are currently considering alternate versions of a bill that would drastically change the way that military pensions are divided in a divorce.
 Under both versions, the non-military spouse’s share of pension income would no longer be based upon the service member’s rank and years of service at the time of retirement.
 Rather, the spouse’s share would be determined at the time of divorce.
 The Senate version provides for an adjustment based upon the current rank pay rate at the time of retirement, differentiating it from the version currently pending in the House.

 If either version of the bill is passed, the change could have a substantial impact on how military families address pension income in their divorce.
 Say, for example, a couple gets divorced while a spouse on active-duty has two years of service.
 If he or she retires 33 years later, under the proposed bill the non-service member spouse would only be entitled to a share of the pension at the two-year payment level, not the 35-year payment level that would apply under the current law.

 We will continue to monitor these important bills in Congress for further developments.

 Richard M. Renkin | Divorce Attorney Serving Military Officers in North County, CA

 The Law Office of Renkin & Associates provides experienced divorce representation for military officers in North County, California.
-If you are preparing for a military divorce or have questions about what a divorce would mean for your military retirement benefits, we encourage you to contact us for a confidential consultation.
-To schedule an appointment with attorney Richard M. Renkin, please call (888) 837-3564 or contact us online today.
+If you are preparing for a military divorce or have questions about what a divorce would mean for your military retirement benefits, we encourage you to contact us for a confidential case evaluation.
+To schedule an appointment with attorney Richard M. Renkin, please call 619-299-7100 or contact us online today.